-Washington: Extension on Rollback of Reopening Rules
+Washington: New COVID-19 Quarantine Proclamation, Amendment to Rollback of Reopening Rules

-By Michael A. Griffin & December 15, 2020
+By Michael A. Griffin & December 22, 2020

 Meet the Authors

-Michael A. Griffin Office Managing Principal and Office Litigation Manager (206) 626-6416 Michael.Griffin@jacksonlewis.com
+Michael A. Griffin

+Office Managing Principal and

+Office Litigation Manager

+(206) 626-6416

+Michael.Griffin@jacksonlewis.com

 Related Services

+COVID-19 Disability, Leave and Health Management Workplace Safety and Health Washington State Governor Jay Inslee has issued Proclamation 20-83, which creates a mandatory 14-day quarantine requirement in response to the COVID-19 pandemic for travelers into the state from certain countries, including the United Kingdom and South Africa.
+The Proclamation is effective immediately and does not expire until the end of the COVID-19 State of Emergency.

+The purpose of the Proclamation is to protect Washington residents from the new SARS-COV-2 variant that is circulating in some regions of the world.
+The mandatory quarantine requirement has limited exceptions that allow a traveler to obtain necessarily medical care and testing from healthcare facilities and to obtain household items like groceries.
+Persons working in airline flight crews are exempt from this Proclamation.
+The Proclamation leaves intact the non-mandatory, 14-day quarantine recommendation for all non-essential travel to Washington from other states or countries.

-COVID-19 Disability, Leave and Health Management Workplace Safety and Health Washington State Governor Jay Inslee's newamended COVID-19 Proclamation extended and modified his recent rollback of the reopening rules in the state.
-The modifications went into effect immediately and are set to expire at 11:59 p.m. on January 4, 2021.
+In addition, Governor Inslee continues to modify his recent rollback of the reopening rules in the state.
+His amended COVID-19 Proclamation went into effect immediately and is set to expire at 11:59 p.m. on January 4, 2021.

 Social Gatherings

-Outdoor social gatherings are limited to 5 people from outside the household.
+Outdoor social gatherings are limited to 5 people from outside the same household.
 People may not gather socially indoors with people from outside their household unless they:

-(a) Quarantine for 14 days beforehand; or
+- (a) Quarantine for 14 days beforehand; or

-(b) Quarantine for 7 days beforehand and receive a negative COVID-19 test result no more than 48 hours beforehand.
+- (b) Quarantine for 7 days beforehand and receive a negative COVID-19 test result no more than 48 hours beforehand.

 Restaurants and Bars

-To-go service is still allowed, but indoor dine-in service is prohibited.
+To-go service is allowed, but indoor dine-in service is prohibited.
 Outdoor dining is allowed as long as it complies with the Outdoor Dining Guidance.
 No more than 5 people may sit together at a table.

 In-Store Retail

 A store's common or congregate seating areas and indoor dining facilities (like food courts) must be closed.
-A store's indoor occupancy is limited to 25%.
+A store's indoor occupancy is limited to 25% of capacity.

 Professional Services

 Whenever possible, employees must work from home, and offices must be closed to the public.
-If an office must remain open, the office's indoor occupancy is limited to 25%.
+If an office must remain open, the office's indoor occupancy is limited to 25% of capacity.

 Personal Services

 This category includes cosmetologists, cosmetology testing, hairstylists, barbers, estheticians, master estheticians, manicurists, nail salon workers, electrologists, permanent makeup artists, tanning salons, and tattoo artists.
-The indoor occupancy of such businesses is limited to 25%.
+The indoor occupancy of such businesses is limited to 25% of capacity.

 Fitness Facilities and Gyms

 Indoor operations are closed.
 Outdoor fitness classes are allowed, but they are subject to the outdoor social gathering restrictions.

 Long-Term Care Facilities

-Outdoor visits are allowed, but indoor visits are prohibited except for an essential support person or end-of-life care.
+Outdoor visits are allowed, but indoor visits are prohibited, except for an essential support person or end-of-life care.
 These facilities are still subject to detailed rules found in other industry-specific Proclamations and guidance.

 Miscellaneous Venues

 This category includes convention and conference centers, designated meeting spaces in a hotel, events centers, fairgrounds, sporting arenas, nonprofit establishment, and substantially similar venues.
 For miscellaneous venues, all retail activities and business meetings are prohibited.
 Only professional training and testing that cannot be performed remotely, as well as all court and judicial branch-related proceedings, are allowed.
-Indoor occupancy in each meeting room is limited to 25% or 100 people, whichever is fewer.
+Indoor occupancy in each meeting room is limited to 25% of capacity or 100 people, whichever is fewer.

 Real Estate

 Open houses are prohibited.

-Bowling Centers

-Indoor operations must be closed.
+Bowling Centers Indoor operations must be closed.